 I enjoyed sharing the benefits of rightsizing and the related services provided by professional organizers and Senior Move Managers® on #YourWeeklyConnection with the Senior Connection Center recently.
-You can watch it here!

 PIN IT to remember it!

-By: Nicole Ramer, SMM~C
+By: Nicole Ramer, CPO®, SMM~C®

-(Professional Organizer & Certified Senior Move Manager®)
+(Certified Professional Organizer® & Certified Senior Move Manager®)

 © 2022 Organized Haven.
 All rights reserved.